 Yes, grooming your dog regularly is essential for their welfare.
 It’s important to ensure that your dog stays clean and healthy, just like humans do.
 You should also use this as an opportunity to check for any health problems.

 Every dog breed has different grooming needs and requires different tools to effectively do the job without harming them.
 Be sure to do your research before beginning and contact your local groomer or vet if you’re unsure of anything.
+Check out our online store for a full range of coat care products to enhance your pet’s home grooming experience.

 Don’t forget to visit the groomers post-lockdown